Applying for Community Impact Grants

 All eligible United Way NCA member nonprofits will be emailed when the Request for Proposal (RFP) is released.
 The entire process usually spans August to December.

-Funding decisions for the 2015 Community Impact grants were made in January 2015.
-Funding decisions for the 2016-17 grants will be announced in January 2016.
+Funding decisions for the 2016-17 Community Impact grants were made in January 2016.

 What are United Way NCA’s investment priorities?*